-I raise my eyebrows at Felicity, and a smile spreads out across her face.
-She tucks a piece of bright blonde hair behind her ear.
+I raise my eyebrows at Felicity, and a smile spreads across her face.
+She tucks a piece of bright blond hair behind her ear.
 “My stomach’s a little upset or I would.”

-Jay shrugs her shoulders and takes a drink.
-I tap my fingers against the table, noticing the way her face scrunches together as she swallows the liquid.
-“You know, the legal drinking age doesn’t really matter anymore.
+Jay shrugs and takes a drink.
+I tap my fingers against the table, watching the way her face scrunches together when she swallows.
+“You know, the legal drinking age doesn’t even matter anymore.
 What are you going to do?
-Call that idiot of a Sheriff?”
+Call that idiot of a sheriff?”

 How the hell did that thing get through the wall?

 “Don’t move,” I say to Felicity, not stopping to look back.

 I pull my knife out of the sheath on my hip and push through the people rushing my way.
 Another infected steps in through the open door.
 My heart crashes in time with my feet against the sticky bar floor as I rush the infected.
 It stops moving when I slam my long knife into its head.
 The dead thing’s mouth falls open, and foamy blood cascades out.
 Thick red covers my knife after I pull it out, not bothering to watch the infected crumpling to the ground.